Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Write a function name *rgbColorGenerator* and it generates rgb colors.
       Output:
       ```sh
+      rgbColorGenerator()
       rgb(125,244,255)
       ```
-1. Write a function name *displayDateTime*  and it display in this format: 28/08/2018 04:08
 1. Use the new Date() object to get *month, date, year, hour* and *minute*.
+1. Write a function name *displayDateTime*  which display time in this format: 28/08/2018 04:08
       Output:
       ```sh
+      displayDateTime()
       28/08/2018 04:08
       ```
  1. Call your function *shuffleArray*, it takes an array as a parameter and it returns a shuffled array